s2t2/lambda-ds-3-1/notes/class-1.md

 A virtual environment is a place where we install specific version of the python programming language and third-party Python packages.
 Different projects often require different dependencies, and project-specific virtual environments help us prevent conflicts between different versions.

 > NOTE: we'll use either Anaconda or Pipenv for managing virtual environments.
 The instructions below show you both ways (for instructional purposes), but normally you'd just choose one!
+In Unit 3, we'll be focusing on Pipenv exclusively.

 ### Anaconda Environments

+> NOTE: OK to skip this Anaconda information for now.
+We'll be using Pipenv exclusively in Unit 3.

 Advantages:
   + Can be created, modified, activated from anywhere on the filesystem